ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 - Environment Variable: `MONGODB_V8_UPGRADE`
 - Default Value: `false`

-Role Variables - Backup and Restore (CE Operator) - (authored by IBM Bob)
+Role Variables - Backup and Restore (CE Operator)
 -------------------------------------------------------------------------------

 ### mongodb_action
 For backup and restore operations, set `mongodb_action` to one of the following:
-- `backup`: Create a backup of MongoDB databases and optionally instance resources
+- `backup`: Create a backup of MongoDB databases and instance resources
+- `backup_database`: Create a backup of MongoDB databases only
 - `restore`: Restore both MongoDB instance resources and databases from a backup (full restore)
 - `restore_database`: Restore only MongoDB databases from a backup to an existing instance (database-only restore)